SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

 #### **7.12**

 * New method: `JavaFileScanner#scanWithoutParsing(InputFileScannerContext)`.
 Use this method to inspect an unchanged file before it is parsed.
   This method allows you to pre-compute some work and even signal that the rule does not need the file to be parsed.
+* `TypeArguments` extends `ListTree<TypeTree>` instead of `ListTree<Tree>`.
+This change does not impact the runtime compatibility but could break compile time compatibility in some rare cases.

 #### **7.7**